Alzahraa301/Alzahraa301/README.md

-Hi there 👋, I'm Alzahraa Osama
+Hi there 👋, I'm Alzahraa noor eldin

 🎓 High school senior from Egypt passionate about Artificial Intelligence, Mechatronics, and Robotics.